urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

 ==
 ```

-This can be collapsed into a shorter equivalent form by employing the irregular form of `%=` cenhep:
+This can be collapsed into a shorter equivalent form by employing the irregular form of `%=` centis:

 ```hoon {% copy=true %}
 |=  n=@ud